Talha-Nehal-Undegrad-Study/ConvHuberMC-Net/compilation.md

    - Explored enhancements to the unfolding method by learning the pseudo-inverse matrix through a product of two matrices and experimenting with initialization methods (e.g., Xavier) and non-linear activations (e.g., tanh) to improve performance.
    - Observed consistent performance in training and validation loss curves, with ranges between 4e-4 to 3e-4 for training and 7 to 8 for validation which is very suspicious as it seems to imply that learning the psuedo-inverse has somehow made the algorithm indifferent to the noise and sampling rate combinations (note that difference loss metrics were used for training and validation).
-   - More details can be found on GitHub regarding our experiments with [M-Estimation](https://github.com/Talha-Nehal-Undegrad-Study/M-estimation-RMC) and its unfolded version, [ConvHuberMC-Net](https://github.com/Talha-Nehal-Undegrad-Study/ConvHuberMC-Net).
+   - More details can be found on GitHub regarding our experiments with [M-Estimation](https://github.com/Talha-Nehal-Undegrad-Study/M-estimation-RMC) and its competitors and unfolded version, [ConvHuberMC-Net](https://github.com/Talha-Nehal-Undegrad-Study/ConvHuberMC-Net).

 ## Conclusions and Future Work
 9. **Current Findings:**